Jaralus/GT1-charity-web-app/README.md

 your new audio as an `.mp3` with **the exact same filename** as the one you're replacing (e.g. `kidsMusicHome.mp3`), then upload it over the old one in `audio/` on the host.
 No other file needs to change.

-## What not to touch casually

-`app.js` controls the app's actual behaviour (which zone shows what, quiz logic, audio playback).
-It's plain, readable JavaScript, but a small typo in it can break the whole page (not just look wrong) — so treat changes there as developer work, or get someone comfortable with JavaScript to review before publishing.

-## For developers

-There is no build pipeline — `site/` is deployed as-is, which is why it's plain (readable, unminified) rather than compiled or bundled.
-That's a deliberate trade-off: the entire audio-heavy app is ~31MB, and minifying the ~180KB of JS/CSS saves under 40KB (~0.1% of the total) — not worth requiring Node/npm for non-technical maintainers.
-If you ever want minification back, `git log` has the earlier commit that added an esbuild-based `dist/` build.